MouseBiteLabs/Game-Boy-DMG-Color/README.md

   - I haven't been able to locate a headphone jack exactly the same as the DMG one, but the circuit could easily be adapted to accept a different style.
   - The DC jack could be tricky.
 I haven't looked very hard for any kind of replacement for this.
 - Any other of the various popular GBC mods could be incorporated if desired - line out audio, bluetooth, overclocking, etc. With the ATTINY on the IPS board, one could incorporate button combinations to interface with these mods without the need of any additional buttons or (*shudder*) touch controls.

 ## Potential Issues/Annoyances
 -	When the button LEDs are on max brightness, using the NeoPixel LEDs specifically (especially on the white color setting), a ~1 kHz whine can be heard through the speakers or headphones.
 I attempted to remove this whine with different methods – adding filtering to the supplies, using separate supplies for the audio/LEDs, etc. – but I wasn’t able to remove it completely.
 And obviously adding a filter on the audio output is a no-go since 1 kHz is smack dab in the middle of the audible range.
 Changing to different colors can reduce the volume of the whine, red in particular seems to be quite low, and setting the LEDs at low brightness (or just completely off) removes it.
 (So just don’t play with the LEDs on if it bugs you!)

 ## Resources and Acknowledgements
--	The board outlines and many of the footprints for the DMG components are adapted from this DMG recreation project, so very special thanks to Rolf, bit9, and nitro2k01 for saving me hours of work!
+-	The board outlines and many of the footprints for the DMG components are adapted from <a href="https://gbdev.gg8.se/files/schematics/">this DMG recreation project</a>, so very special thanks to Rolf, bit9, and nitro2k01 for saving me hours of work!
--	Thank you to gekkio for his Game Boy repository and github: I used many of the DMG and GBC resources during this build, even just for looking at pictures of different PCBs.
+-	Thank you to gekkio for their <a href="https://gbhwdb.gekkio.fi/">Game Boy repository</a> and <a href="https://github.com/Gekkio/gb-schematics">github</a>: I referenced many of the DMG and GBC resources during this build, even just for looking at pictures of different PCBs.
 -	Very special thanks to the users of the gbdev and r/Gameboy discord servers for technical resources, troubleshooting/feedback, and suggestions.
 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 This project is the culmination of over half a year of research, development, and testing.
-Please give me appropriate credit, provide a link to the license, and indicate if any changes were made to this project if you modify and share it.
-You may not use this work for commercial purposes.
-If you remix, transform, or build upon the material, you must distribute your contributions under the same license.
+Please give me appropriate credit, provide a link to the license, and indicate if any changes were made to this project if you modify and share it. **You may not use this work for commercial purposes.** If you remix, transform, or build upon the material, you must distribute your contributions under the same license.